 While California held the blue wall with an overwhelming 63 percent for the Democratic presidential candidate, C.J. was devastated by the electoral college decision for the 2016 general election.
 “I have a lot of trepidation over what the next administration will bring; not just for this country but for the entire world,” she said.

 In addition to Democratic Party politics, C.J.’s affiliations include the Ventura County Leadership Academy, City of Thousand Oaks Business Roundtable, NAACP – Ventura County Chapter, Save Our Open Space & Agricultural Resources (SOAR) environmental organization, AAUW (American Association of University Women) – Thousand Oaks, Ventura County Reproductive Rights Network, Ventura County Women’s Forum Collaborative, the nonpartisan Ventura County Women’s Political Council and Friends of the Thousand Oaks Library.
-She was a founding board member of Wells Bring Hope, a nonprofit helping women and girls in Niger, West Africa, by providing access to clean and safe water.
+She was a founding board member of Wells Bring Hope, nonprofit helping women, and girls in Niger, West Africa, by providing access to clean and safe water.

 C.J. supported The Greater Contribution, a nonprofit raising funds and awareness to fight poverty worldwide, by portraying a micro loan recipient from Uganda, East Africa, at various civic and volunteer organizations.
 She also has performed in a local production of “The Vagina Monologues” and excerpts from “Race.”

 Besides working 13 years with Amgen Inc. and two years with kikaPaprika Inc., C.J. also worked two years in advertising sales for professional journals that publish scholarly reviewed scientific articles for SAGE Publications, Inc. Currently, she is working on starting a consulting business, C.J.
 Communications.
-She also is considering resuming efforts to earn a master’s degree in public policy.
+She is also considering resuming efforts to earn a master’s degree in public policy.

-She keeps in touch with her daughter, Michelle King; sister, Yasmin Thompson; brother and sister-in-law, John & Aletheia Thompson; and other family members and friends in Georgia, Massachusetts and Florida.
+She keeps in touch with her daughter, Michelle King; sister, Yasmin Thompson; brother and sister-in-law, John & Aletheia Thompson; and other family members and friends in Georgia, Massachusetts, and Florida.